Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Introduction

+The dGd transition could be a possible source of initial rotation for large structures.
+This is particularly of interest since as mentioned before simple inflationary theories do not seed vector modes and therefore no initial spin is expected for the largest scale structure in pure inflationary cosmologies.
+As well, although TTT is the standard method, it is not the ultimate answer to the origin of rotation and is dependent on lots of numerical simulations and methods.

-The dGd scenario assumes a scalar field living in a de~Sitter background, experiences a phase transition to a rotating geometry (G\"odel) and slowly rolls back to the de~Sitter phase.
-The rotation of the G\"odel phase would thus be induced on the trajectories of test particles and source the origin of rotation.
-Simulations show that local congruences of particles have nonzero induced rotation while the average global rotation is almost zero\cite{dGd}.
+Quantum field theory calculations at finite temperature show that dGd second-order phase transition has a chance to occur at high temperatures.
+Then the transition probability depends on the rotation parameter of the G\"odel phase ($\alpha$), increasing as $\alpha$ decreases.
+This rotation will be induced on the trajectories of test particles.
+Simulations show local congruence of particles has nonzero induced rotation while the average global rotation is almost zero\citep{Khodabakhshi:2015ost}.

-It was also shown that Casimir forces in the dGd transition would induce inhomogeneities in the matter and radiation fields, possibly observable in the Cosmic Microwave Background (CMB) radiation or large scale structure data\cite{CdGd}.
+Furthermore, it was shown that Casimir force in the dGd transition induces inhomogeneities in the matter and radiation fields, possibly observable in the CMB radiation or large-scale structure data \citep{Khodabakhshi:2017bqx}.
 The predictions of the dGd transition can therefore be directly tested against the existing data.
 Observational assessment of the viability of this theory and estimating the model parameters are the main goals of this paper.

-This paper is organized as follows: Sections 2 and 3 review the dGd mechanism as a possible origin of the cosmic rotation and its local features due to the Casimir effect in the G\"odel phase, respectively.
-These sections form the theoretical basis of the current work.
-In Section 4 we simulate the primordial seeds of inhomogeneities produced by the dGd transition and asses the detectability of the trace of these primordial seeds (alongside with inflationary perturbations) on the CMB anisotropies.
-We conclude in Section 5.
+This paper is structured as follows: We explain and review the dGd model in sections 2 and 3.
+In Section 4, we simulate primordial seeds of inhomogeneities produced by the dGd transition and assess the trace of primordial seeds (alongside inflationary perturbations) on CMB anisotropies.
+Also, we explore how future large-scale surveys improve the bounds of model parameters.
+Finally, in Section 5, we discuss our conclusion.